Joey Wendle Preview, Player Props: Marlins vs. Phillies

-The Miami Marlins, including Joey Wendle (.188 on-base percentage in past 10 games, 75 points below season-long percentage), take on starter Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Friday at 7:05 PM ET.
+Joey Wendle -- with an on-base percentage of .200 in his past 10 games, 62 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Philadelphia Phillies, with Aaron Nola on the mound, on September 9 at 6:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Dodgers.
+In his last game he had a hitless performance (0-for-1) against the Phillies.

 Joey Wendle Game Info & Props vs. the Phillies